Allen School Peer Advising

 20 min in-person or virtual 1:1 Peer Adviser Appointments

-If you would like to schedule a 1:1 review appointment (in-person or virtual) click here.
-All in-person appointments will be held in the Bill & Melinda Gates Center building (CSE 2), in the undergraduate student services suite on the first floor.
+Schedule a 1:1 review appointment (in-person or virtual).
+All in-person appointments will be held in the Bill & Melinda Gates Center building (CSE2), in the undergraduate student services suite on the first floor.

 Additional Questions & Support

-If you would like to discuss course planning or have other admission questions, please book an appointment to meet with a Peer Adviser, or attend Quick Questions to chat with an Allen School Academic Adviser (held M-F).
+If you would like to discuss course planning or have other admission questions, please book an appointment to meet with a Peer Adviser, or attend Quick Questions to chat with an Allen School Academic Adviser (held Monday-Friday).
+See our Advising Calendar.
 More information about course prerequisites, the personal statement prompt, and the application process can be found on this page.
 Additionally, all prospective students are highly encouraged to attend a current UW student information session, held on the second Tuesday of each month via Zoom.

 Please reach out to peer-adviser@cs.washington.edu if you have any questions.